FredPedrosa/dissertation_data_analyses/README.md

     install.packages("lavaan")     # For Confirmatory Factor Analysis (CFA) install.packages("semTools")   # For additional SEM tools (like reliability) install.packages("semPlot")    # For plotting SEM models
-    # install.packages("ggplot2") # Included in previous script, might be needed if plots are added/changed
     ```
 5.  **Custom Reliability Script:** The `comp_reliability.R` file (if used by the Rmd script).